jayanthkoushik/cmu-ammml-project/README.md

 ```bash
 $ VENV_DIR=venv ./install.sh
 ```
-Reboot the system now, and you're ready to go.
+You're ready to go now.
 You can access the virtualenv by sourcing its activate script:
 ```bash
 $ source <VENV_DIR>/bin/activate
 ```